yuhang2685/LeetCode-NoteBook-Python3/README.md

 You do not have to beat every question during the training.
 The failure guides you by showing what knowledge do you need to make up, and what skills do you need to spend your time for.
-See "How to check solutions".
+See "How to check with other solutions".

 ## How to come up with own solutions
 * Grab a piece of white paper.